spinnaker/spinnaker.github.io/community/releases/release-manager-runbook/index.md

     1. Set **BASE_BRANCH** to `master`.

-    - If the builds fail, a helpful UI is the [GCP cloudbuild](https://console.cloud.google.com/cloud-build/builds?project=spinnaker-community).
+    - If the builds fail, [Google Cloud Build](https://console.cloud.google.com/cloud-build/builds?project=spinnaker-community) is a helpful UI.
     Make sure to enable tags to the service name.
         <details>
         <summary>Click to expand a GIF of how to viewing the tags</summary>